Growing Bleeding Heart

 - Keep soil moist.

-- Bleeding heart blooms in the spring and finishes its growing cycle when warm weather sets in.
+- It blooms in the spring and finishes its growing cycle when warm weather sets in.
 The flowers fade and the leaves die back.
 The plant goes dormant in late spring or early summer.

 - Cut back the leaves and stems when they begin to yellow and wither away.